petsc/petsc/doc/faq/index.rst

 #. **We try to provide the functionality requested by our users**

-For Complex Numbers Will I Get Better Performance With C++?
+For complex numbers will I get better performance with C++?
 -----------------------------------------------------------

 To use PETSc with complex numbers you may use the following ``configure`` options;